jascalea/jascalea/README.md

 - 👋 Hi, I´m José Augusto
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in learning programming languages
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate as a beginner in any C project
 - 📫 How to reach me........